This is a fictitious case that has been designed for educative purposes.

 20 Hume Road, Melbourne, 3000

-I understand that Mrs Brown has been residing in her own home, a two story terrace house, in Melbourne for almost 60 years.
+I understand that Mrs Brown has been residing in her own home, a two-story terrace house in Melbourne, for almost 60 years.
 She has lived alone since her husband died two years ago following a cardiac arrest.
 She has two daughters.
 The youngest daughter Jean has lived with her for the past year, after she lost her job.
 The eldest daughter Catherine lives on the Gold Coast with her family.
 Mrs Brown is a retired school teacher and she and both daughters describe her as a very private woman who has never enjoyed having visitors in her home.
 Mrs Brown took much encouragement to accept cleaning and shopping assistance once a week after her most recent admission; however, she does not agree to increase service provision.
-Jean has Enduring Power of Attorney (EPOA) Financial paperwork that indicates that Mrs Brown appointed her under an EPOA Financial two years ago.
-She does not appear to have initiated an Enduring Power of Guardianship (prior to September 2015) or an Enduring Power of Attorney (medical treatment).
+Jean has Enduring Power of Attorney (EPOA) paperwork that indicates that Mrs Brown appointed her under an EPOA two years ago.
+She does not appear to have appointed a medical treatment decision maker or any other decision-supporter.

 I also understand from conversations with her daughters that Jean and Mrs Brown have always been very close and that there is a history of long-standing conflict between Catherine and Jean.
 This was exacerbated by the death of their father.
 Both daughters state they understand the impact of the stroke on their mother’s physical and cognitive functioning, but they do not agree on a discharge destination.
 Mrs Brown lacks insight into her care needs and says she will be fine once she gets back into her own home.
 Repeated attempts to discuss options with all parties in the same room have not resulted in a decision that is agreeable to all parties.